With Taproot activation less than two weeks away, Bitcoin forking is still possible.

 As discussed throughout the text, Taproot arrives at block 709,632.
 Although the scenarios of possible forks are very remote, Bitcoin Optech recommends taking precautions against potential complications.

 The main one is in the number of confirmations.
 Due to the BIP-66 background, Optech recommends placing a confirmation window larger than six blocks, as high as 30 confirmations.
-This while Taproot is finally activated.
+This is when Taproot is finally activated.